Website Accessibility - Tips

 Tips

-- Use sentence case in everything you put on the website.
-The use of block capitals for emphasis makes it much easier to read your website using a screen reader.
+1. Use sentence case in everything you put on the website.
+The use of block capitals for emphasis makes it much harder to read your website using a screen reader.

-- You should save a document as a PDF rather than print it to make it more accessible.
+4. You should save a document as a PDF rather than print it to make it more accessible.
+You can check your documents for accessibility when saving as PDF from Word (if you're using word).